donny0101/cse151a_groupProject/README.md

 <img src="male_female.png" width="700"> <br>

 We can also see that most of the samples in the data are from regions outside the head.
 The head is underrepresented in the dataset and might be difficult to predict from our model.
+These kinds of skews in terms of sampling need to be more thoroughly examined and iteratively reassessed as we continually improve the model to potentially reweight traits and prevent overfitting to specific regions (or sexes).

 <img src="region.png" width="700"> <br>